2025 - Fall

 In this introduction class, students will be given the fundamentals of story structure for Feature Films and Television.
 This will include analysis of three act structure, character development and the language of screenwriting.

-RTF 306 INTRO WORLD CINEMA HISTORY - Web-Based • ASH KINNEY d'HARCOURT
+RTF 306 INTRO TO WORLD CINEMA HISTORY • TBA

 Restricted to non-RTF majors.
 Fulfills a Visual and Performing Arts core curriculum requirement for the 2022–2023 academic year.
 Qualifies for the Media Studies Minor and the Latino Media Arts & Studies Minor.
 The course fulfills VAPA requirements, and is designed for non-RTF majors who have not taken previous coursework in film or media studies.